Environmental Poetry in the Time of Climate Crisis

 Nalini M. Nadkarni

 Nalini Nadkarni’s unique academic career interweaves her scientific research on rainforest canopy biota with innovative public engagement.
-She has written 150 scientific papers and tree scholarly books on forest canopy-dwelling communities, supported by the National Science Foundation and the National Geographic Society.
+She has written 150 scientific papers and three scholarly books on forest canopy-dwelling communities, supported by the National Science Foundation and the National Geographic Society.
 She also engages with those who do not or cannot gain access to science education, including faith-based groups, artists, corporations, and people who are incarcerated.
 Her work is featured in journals ranging from Science to Playboy, and in public media such as Science Friday, Wait, Wait, Don’t Tell Me, and RadioLab.
 She writes and hosts a weekly NPR radio program on the wonder of trees, called TreeNote.
 In 2023, the National Geographic Society named her as one of their ten “Explorers at Large.”
 Her awards include a Guggenheim Fellowship, the AAAS Award for Public Engagement, the National Science Foundation Award for Public Service, The Rachel Carson Award for Conservation, The Wilson Award for the Advancement of Social Justice, and the Archie Carr Medal for Conservation.

 FAQs